Azure/intro-to-intelligent-apps/labs/01-prompts/solutions/prompts.md

 ___

-## :question: Exercise 8 - Fashion product description
+## ❓ Exercise 8 - Fashion product description

 * Exercise: Write a prompt that generates the expected completion
 * Input text: